JumpinJackFlash/oracle-load-balancer-setup/README.md

 You must register the IP address of the Load Balancer with your domain provider.

+After installation you can manually add more backends to the https backend set.

 To see an example of how we at AsterionDB utilize this script please refer to this link:

   (https://asteriondb.com/getting-started/)